Tickets on sale November 14 at 10 am.

 Fiksdal’s interest in a new choreography stems from the less conscious image realm and the dream world of popular imagination.
 One of today’s most original and perceptive choreographers, her work is both inspired by a wide range of dance origins and interdependent with the experience of design, sound, and architecture.
 She believes above all that people need community, a sense of accessibility, visual stimulation, and some connection to nature—particularly in terms of natural light and open space.
 Her dance, design, and musical experiments enmesh patterns and colors for people to experience sensual satisfaction in the built environment.

-Costume design by Henrik Vibokov and team Vibs SS17
+Costume design by Henrik Vibskov and team Vibs SS17.

 About the Artists